-Gliomas (tumors in the brain) are especially aggressive malignant forms of cancer, often resulting in the death of affected patients within one to two years following diagnosis.
+Gliomas (tumors in the brain) are especially aggressive malignant forms of cancer, often resulting in the deaths of affected patients within the 12 to 18 months following diagnosis.
 There is no cure for gliomas and most available treatments provide only minor symptomatic relief.

-A review of the modern scientific literature reveals numerous preclinical studies, some case reports, and one controlled clinical study demonstrating cannabinoids’ ability to act as antineoplastic agents, particularly on glioma cell lines.
+A review of the modern scientific literature reveals numerous preclinical studies, as well as a limited number of case reports and human studies, demonstrating cannabinoids’ ability to act as antineoplastic agents, particularly on glioma cell lines.

-Writing in the September 1998 issue of the journal FEBS Letters, investigators at Madrid’s Complutense University, School of Biology, first reported that delta-9-THC induced apoptosis (programmed cell death) in glioma cells in culture.
+Writing in the September 1998 issue of the journal FEBS Letters, investigators at Madrid’s Complutense University School of Biology, were the first to report that delta-9-THC-induced apoptosis (programmed cell death) in glioma cells in culture.
 Investigators followed up their initial findings in 2000, reporting that the administration of both THC and the synthetic cannabinoid agonist WIN 55,212-2 “induced a considerable regression of malignant gliomas” in animals.
 Researchers again confirmed cannabinoids’ ability to inhibit glioma tumor growth in animals in 2003.

 In 2004, Guzman and colleagues reported that cannabinoids inhibited glioma tumor growth in animals and in human glioblastoma multiforme (GBM) tumor samples by altering blood vessel morphology (e.g., VEGF pathways).
 Writing in the August 2004 issue of Cancer Research, investigators concluded, “The present laboratory and clinical findings provide a novel pharmacological target for cannabinoid-based therapies.”

-Guzman and colleagues have also reported that THC administration decreases recurrent glioblastoma multiforme tumor growth in some patients diagnosed with recurrent GBM.
-In the first ever pilot clinical trial assessing the use of cannabinoids and GBM, investigators found that the intratumoral administration of THC was associated with reduced tumor cell proliferation in two of nine subjects.
+A limited number of human studies demonstrate similar results.
+In 2006, Guzman and colleagues conducted the first ever pilot clinical trial assessing the intracranial use of cannabinoids and GBM.
+Investigators found that the intratumoral administration of THC was associated with reduced tumor cell proliferation in two of nine subjects.
 “The fair safety profile of THC, together with its possible anti-proliferative action on tumor cells reported here and in other studies, may set the basis for future trials aimed at evaluating the potential antitumoral activity of cannabinoids,” investigators concluded.
-Several additional investigators have also recently called for further exploration of cannabis-based therapies for the treatment of glioma.[9-11] A case report, published in 2011 in the journal of the International Society for Pediatric Neurosurgery, also documents the spontaneous regression of residual brain tumors in two children coinciding with the subjects use of cannabis.
+Several additional investigators have also called for further exploration of cannabis-based therapies for the treatment of glioma.[9-11]

 Guzman et al. 1998.
 Delta-9-tetrahydrocannabinol induces apoptosis in C6 glioma cells.
 FEBS Letters 436: 6-10.